miklosme/papers/src/app/home.md

+# Daily Digest (September 19, 2024)

+Buckle up, AI enthusiasts!
+We've got a thrilling roundup of cutting-edge research that's pushing the boundaries of multi-agent systems and robotics.
+Let's dive right in!

+First up, we're taking a wild ride through the world of [multi-vehicle motion prediction](https://papers.miklos.dev/2409.11676).
+Imagine a system that can predict the chaotic dance of cars on the road with uncanny accuracy.
+That's exactly what the RHINO framework does, using hypergraphs to model complex group interactions.
+It's like giving your autonomous vehicle a crystal ball!

+But wait, there's more!
+Ever wondered how to keep AI agents from going haywire when learning together?
+The [XP-MARL framework](https://papers.miklos.dev/2409.11852) has cracked the code.
+By prioritizing agents and letting the big dogs eat first, it's bringing stability to the wild west of multi-agent learning.
+In tests with automated vehicles, it improved safety by a whopping 84.4%!

+Speaking of teamwork, how about robots that can navigate crowded spaces like pros?
+The [Hyper-SAMARL system](https://papers.miklos.dev/2409.11561) is making it happen, using hypergraphs (they're so hot right now!) to model the complex dance between robots, humans, and points of interest.
+It's like giving your robot team a social sixth sense!

+But let's not forget the human touch!
+The [HARP framework](https://papers.miklos.dev/2409.11741) is bringing non-expert humans into the loop, allowing them to guide AI teams with minimal effort.
+It's so effective, it achieved a 100% win rate in StarCraft II.
+Talk about a power-up for human-AI collaboration!

+Now, for all you data nerds out there, we've got a wake-up call.
+A new study is shining a spotlight on the [critical role of data in offline multi-agent reinforcement learning](https://papers.miklos.dev/2409.12001).
+They're not just talking the talk – they've standardized over 80 datasets and created tools to analyze them.
+It's time to give your data the attention it deserves!

+In the world of hardware design, [AIVRIL](https://papers.miklos.dev/2409.11411) is making waves.
+This multi-agent LLM framework is revolutionizing RTL code generation, with a Code Agent and Review Agent working in tandem to produce high-quality, verified designs.
+It's like having a tireless team of expert engineers at your fingertips!

+Finally, we're getting down and dirty with some [robot obstacle traversal](https://papers.miklos.dev/2409.11709).
+Researchers have discovered that the connection length between simple robots can make or break their ability to navigate tricky terrain.
+It's a fascinating look at how even basic rules can lead to complex, emergent behaviors in multi-agent systems.

+That's all for now, folks!
+Keep pushing those boundaries and stay tuned for more groundbreaking AI research!

 # Daily Digest (September 18, 2024)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's start with a game-changer for building modular LLM agents.
 The [LLM-Agent-UMF framework](https://papers.miklos.dev/2409.11393) is here to revolutionize how we design and understand multi-agent systems.
 It introduces the concept of a "core-agent" as the central coordinator, paving the way for more efficient and flexible agent architectures.
 This could be the key to unlocking the next generation of AI assistants!